HRDAG/StanLCMCR/README.md

 The only R dependency is `pacman`.
 If it is not installed, run

 ```
-Rscript -e 'install.packages("pacman")
+Rscript -e 'install.packages("pacman")'
 ```

 in the terminal.
 To run the project from end-to-end, which will install the necessary dependencies, run `make`.

-Note: this will install the required R dependencies, including `cmdstanr`, which will in turn install Stan.
+Note: `make` will install the required R dependencies, including `cmdstanr`, which will in turn install Stan.